sjuntilla/consume-more-stuff/README.md

 	- **mailgun** or **sendgrid** for sending email

 Your team will be building a minimal CMS to allow users to list personal items for sale.
 The application will allow unauthorized users to browse the listed products.
 To post an Item for sale, a User account will be required.
-The backend should provide Restful api endpoints.
-The frontend should be a SPA that provides a smooth user experience.
+The backend should provide RESTful api endpoints.
+The frontend should be a SPA (Single Page App) that provides a smooth user experience.

 You will need to work as a team to complete this project.
 To facilitate team communication you will be using [Trello](https://trello.com/) to track tasks and stay on track.